adiwg/mdEditor-doc/tutorial/entering-metadata/entering-datetime-picker.md

 If you need to jump backwards or forwards by more than a few months, click the "Month" button.
 The control will display buttons for all the months of the current year.
 Click the desired month.

 But what if you need the month to be in a different year?
-Notice that the "Month" button has now became a "Year" button.
+Notice that the "Month" button has now become a "Year" button.
 The same rules will apply.
 You can increment or decrement the year by one before selecting the correct year.

 Need to jump even farther back or ahead in time?
-Click the "Year" button and range of years is displayed and the "Year" button becomes a "Year-Range" button.
+Click the "Year" button and a range of years is displayed and the "Year" button becomes a "Year-Range" button.

 ### <i class="fa fa-clock-o"> </i> Time Picker